-As mentioned previously, ARSA is deeply concerned about this "canned" program.
-The TSA's preamble indicates that it recognizes "a 'one size fits all' approach would not appropriately address the diversity of repair station characteristics" and that "[w]hile TSA would provide a standard security program
+As mentioned above, the association is deeply concerned about this "canned" program.
+The TSA's preamble indicates that it recognizes "a 'one size fits all' approach would not appropriately address the diversity of repair station characteristics" and that "[w]hile TSA would provide a standard security program which would contain the majority of security measures that a repair station must adopt to comply with the proposed regulations, certain measures in the standard security program...may differ depending upon risk factors considered by the TSA."24 The association is at a loss to understand how this can be reconciled with the requirement that the standard program must be adopted "unless otherwise authorized by TSA".
+Our experience establishes that these types of fluid "requirements" create confusion in an agency's workforce and result in arbitrary and capricious application of a regulation.

-See, section 145.203.

-&lt;sup>23 See the comments to this docket submitted by Coastal Helicopters, Inc., dated December 30, 2009, as well as comments related to manufacturer/repair station facilities contained in the comments submitted by the General Aviation Manufacturers Association.
+23 See the comments to this docket submitted by Coastal Helicopters, Inc., dated December 30, 2009.